globant/google-apis-training/maps/README.md

 ```sh
 gradle  -PappengineId=<<appengineId>> -PclientId=<<clientId>> -PapiKey=<<apiKey>> config
 ```
-This task write the gradle.properties file.
+This task writes the gradle.properties file.

 or if you prefer put a gradle.properties file in the maps root folder with following configurations
 ```